mvdicesare/CloudKitJournal-1/README.md

 * Create a custom model object with a memberwise initializer and an initializer that takes in a CKRecord
 * In the initializer that takes in a CKRecord, use the key-value pairs from the CKRecord to create the entries properties as you would a dictionary
-* Add property for the CKRecordID
+* Add properties for the CKRecordID
 * Add an extension on CKRecord that initializes an instance of CKRecord with your custom model object.
 Here is where you set the key-value pairs.
 * Understand, create, and use a shared instance
 * Create a model object controller with create, read, update, and delete functions